-The FAL also requires that Council create a policy for having a multi-year financial plan for the First Nation.
+The FAL also requires that Council create a policy for having a multiyear financial plan for the First Nation.
 This policy must require that the multi-year financial plan:

-• include the current year and the next four (4) years;

-- use the expected values of the revenues, expenses, and transfers between accounts.
-These need to be separated by category; - show any expected extra money or approved shortages of money; - include the life-cycle asset management plan for the First Nation's capital assets (see the section below titled "Capital Assets and Projects"); and - support the same goals as the strategic plan.
+- include the current year and the next four (4) years; - use the expected values of the revenues, expenses, and transfers between accounts.
+These need to be separated by category; - show any expected extra money or approved shortages of money; - include the life-cycle asset management plan for the First Nation's capital assets (see the section below titled "Capital Assets and Projects"); - include capital projects planned for the First Nation; and - support the same goals as the strategic plan.